StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Method

 \section{Method}

-Aimed at enhancing LLMs' ability to use multiple tools for complex task solving, we propose a novel step-grained reinforcement learning framework, \textbf{\ourmethod{}}, which is designed around the core principles of the advantage function (\autoref{equ:advantage}) and the policy gradient formulation (\autoref{equ:gradient_R}).
-As illustrated in~\autoref{fig:our_method}, \ourmethod{} consists of two primary components: Step-grained Reward Shaping and Step-grained Optimization.
-Step-grained Reward Shaping assigns rewards at each tool interaction step, evaluating both the accuracy of tool invocation and the contribution to the overall task completion.
-Step-grained Optimization applies policy gradient methods to optimize the model in a multi-step manner.
-Together, these components provide step-grained feedback and optimize multi-step decisions, enhancing task-solving performance in complex environments.
+\ourmethod{} is a step-grained reinforcement learning framework for enhancing multi-step tool use in LLMs.
+As shown in~\autoref{fig:our_method}, it consists of two components: \textit{Step-grained Reward Shaping} and \textit{Step-grained Optimization}.
+We begin by generating tool-use trajectories through inference on training tasks with the backbone LLM. \textit{Step-grained Reward Shaping} assigns feedback to each step based on the correctness of tool invocation and its contribution to task completion. \textit{Step-grained Optimization} then updates the policy using token-level policy gradient methods.
+In the following sections, we detail the design of each component.

-\subsection{Step-grained Reward Shaping}
+\subsection{\textbf{Step-grained Reward Shaping}}

-Step-grained Reward Shaping provides step-level reward signals for intermediate steps, effectively guiding the model in decision-making.
-In tool learning scenarios, the steps of tool invocation are characterized by well-defined formats and explicit task-oriented goals, naturally lending themselves to easier step-grained reward shaping.
-These step-grained rewards offer explicit feedback for each action, addressing the limitations of delayed rewards.
+\textit{Step-grained Reward Shaping} provides step-level reward signals for intermediate steps, effectively guiding the model in decision-making.
+In tool learning scenarios, where tool invocations follow structured formats and aim to achieve specific task goals, these characteristics naturally support the application of \textit{Step-grained Reward Shaping}, guiding our design approach.